Kisara-k/fastapi-todo/Steps.md

 Send a get request with postman (or EchoAPI) to test the endpoint.

+## Note: OpenAPI (Swagger) UI

+Interactive API documentation automatically generated for your endpoints.
+When you build an API with FastAPI, it uses the OpenAPI standard (formerly known as Swagger) to describe your API.
+FastAPI provides a built-in Swagger UI at /docs, where you can:

+**View all available endpoints** and their details.
+**Test API calls** directly from the browser.
+See request/response formats and validation rules.

 ## To Do App

 pydantic provides a BaseModel class that provides data validation